Skip to main content

 • In the summer, it is advisable not to cycle during hottest time of the day.
 Take water, sun cream and a hat on excursions

 • Before leaving, make sure your cycle is in good condition.
-If you are planning to go out at night or might be returning late, ensure that your bike is fitted with working lights
+If you're planning to go out at night or might be returning late, ensure that your bike is fitted with working lights

 • Before setting off, make sure you let someone know where you will be going and when you think you are likely to be back